n-chicken/mta-exchange-bot/README.md

 ## Premises
 - Each auction, bid, and buying and selling intention (added via /auction, /bid, /buying or /selling commands) has a integer ID, and each can be refered to as a "signal".
-- Auctions work both-ways, meaning that you can auction an item to be sold for the highest bidder, or you can auction an item to be bought from the lowest bidder.
+- Auctions work both-ways, meaning that you can auction an item to be sold to the highest bidder, or you can auction an item to be bought from the lowest bidder, optionally specifying returns.

 ## Commands